COVID-19 vaccines offer families hope that everyday life, including school, can get back to normal.

 Nutrition.
 Many students receive healthy meals through school meal programs.
 More students might be eligible for free or reduced meals than before the pandemic.
 Schools should provide meal programs even if the school closes or the student is sick and stays home from school.

-Returning to school during the COVID-19 pandemic may not feel like normal – at least for a while.
-But whatever form school takes, it will require everyone's support to make sure that it is healthy, safe and equitable for students, teachers, staff and families.
+School during the COVID-19 pandemic may not feel like normal – at least for a while yet.
+But whatever form school takes, it continues to require everyone's support to make sure that it is healthy, safe and equitable for students, teachers, staff, and families.